3.1. NT Capture-it - All devices same commands

 # -------------------------------------------------------------------------------------------------------------

-from custom.custom_captureit.cisco_bgp import BgpAdv ## Where BgpAdv is a class which has a cmds property to return show commands for specific neighbours advertising route
+from custom.custom_captureit.cisco_bgp import BgpAdv ## **BgpAdv** class should have a **cmds** property to return custom show commands

-from custom.custom_factsgen import CustomDeviceFacts ## CustomDeviceFacts is a class to modify output database as per custom requirement.
+from custom.custom_factsgen import CustomDeviceFacts ## **CustomDeviceFacts** class is to modify output excel database as per custom requirement.

-from custom.custom_factsgen import FOREIGN_KEYS ## FOREIGN_KEYS, define dictionary with additional custom columns require in output databse {tab_name : [column names]} format.
+from custom.custom_factsgen import FOREIGN_KEYS ## **FOREIGN_KEYS**, dictionary has custom columns example: {tab_name : [column names]} format.

 # --------------------------------------------